Learn how to make the easiest and tastiest Pumpkin Walnut Muffins. This one is a big batch, dump and mix recipe, that uses an entire can of pumpkin.

-(These are old pics, so please excuse some of them for sucking until I have time to re-shoot the pics for this post.)
+(Please note that these are old pics, so please excuse some of them for sucking until I have time to re-shoot the pics for this post.)

 Next we add the Walnuts!

-Then mix those in.
+Then mix it again.

 Of course, I had to add another after shot to get you excited about making these again…here they are on the cooling rack.